Job Growth in the Next Decade: Information Technology

 May 09, 2011

-Given the United States' recent economic troubles, it may seem odd to talk about job growth.
-Yet according to the U.S. Bureau of Labor Statistics (BLS), certain professions may be looking at a worker shortage by 2018.
-Education-Portal.com takes a look at the employment sectors where the BLS predicts the most opportunities.
-Up today: information technology (IT).
+As the United States economy begins to turn around, there are areas of employment with strong job growth.
+According to the U.S. Bureau of Labor Statistics (BLS), certain professions may be looking better than others.
+Education-Portal.com takes a look at the information technology sector, where the BLS predicts better-than-average employment growth from 2012-2022.

 Positive Job Outlook for IT Professionals